 - Engine byproducts

 Be sure to also check the brake fluid and the clutch coolant.
 Finally, if you live somewhere that experiences cold winters, you should add antifreeze.
-Once you’ve topped off your fluids, take your motorcycle for a quick spin to circulate them.

 Stabilize the Fuel